kyleawayan/midnight-fiction/README.md

 ## Features
 - Scrolling waveform
 - "Key Match Assist" to help with harmonic mixing.
 When holding SHIFT to change the key, keys compatible with the current deck's key are shown (only in musical format).
+It also shows a picture of a single octave piano keyboard for reference.
 - Toggle stem FX sends from pads
 - Display stable tempo percentage
 - Change deck 3 and 4 colors to red and orange, respectively